 Easy Homemade Laundry Soap From Scratch, For Beginners!

-Carefully add the lye solution to the coconut oil.
+- Carefully add the lye solution to the coconut oil.
 The residual heat of the lye solution will help melt the coconut oil if you are using it solid (If you choose to do it that way, I’d recommend blending the coconut oil with a blender before adding the lye solution.
 Also, keep in mind that it will take longer for the soap to reach trace when using a cold oil.)
 Incorporate all of the lye solution into the oil gently with a spoon.

-Allow the soap to harden, undisturbed, for several hours.
-The last time I made mine in the afternoon, it was already hard enough to unmold before bed time!
-That is unusual for most soap mixes, but because coconut oil makes such a hard bar of soap, it solidifies more quickly than most soap recipes.
+- Allow the soap to harden, undisturbed, for several hours.
+The last time I made mine in the afternoon, it was already hard enough to unmold before bedtime!
+That is unusual for most soaps, but because coconut oil makes such a hard bar of soap, it solidifies more quickly than most soap recipes.

-The saponification process with fully complete in the next several days.
-It's best to leave bars of soap out to dry and complete the process.
-With most soaps, it's best to wait to use them until several weeks have passed.
+- The saponification process with fully complete in the next couple of days.
+It’s best to leave bars of soap out to dry and complete the process.
+With most soaps, it’s best to wait to use them until several weeks (or a month) have passed.
 That not only allows for the saponification process to complete, ensuring that no unreacted lye is left to irritate your skin, but it also allows for the soap to harden.
 A hard soap will last longer than a soft bar of soap.
-Since this soap will be used for general cleaning, it isn't as important to wait to use it.
+Since this soap will be used for general cleaning, it isn’t as important to wait to use it.
 This bar of soap gets very hard very quickly, and for laundry use can be used immediately.
 (You can use gloves to prevent skin irritation if you are concerned about unreacted lye.)
 That said, all soaps are said to improve a bit with time.
 This is because their crystalline structure continues to develop with time.
 So, use it immediately, if you like, but know that the soap should improve over the next few weeks! 🙂

 Once you’ve made your homemade laundry soap, you are probably wondering how to use it.

-This homemade laundry soap can be cut into bars, and used to help get stains out of clothing.
-It’s great for pretreating stains, hand washing, and can also be used for general cleaning all around the house.
+This homemade laundry soap can be cut into bars and used to help get stains out of clothing.
+It’s great for pretreating stains, hand-washing clothes, and can also be used for general cleaning all around the house.